MathieuBazinet/MathieuBazinet.github.io/_pages/experience_eng.md

 {% include base_path %}

 ## Reviewer
+* Reviewer for the Montreal AI symposium 2024 (MAIS 2024)
 * Reviewer for the XAI-SA 2024 workshop.
 * Reviewer for the ANNPR 2024 workshop.